Funding a clean energy future for frontline communities

 - Priority populations for workforce and contractor development projects: Women, people of color, people with disabilities, and people who are chronically underemployed are identified as priority populations for grants that address workforce and contractor development.
 These populations have not had equitable access to workforce and contractor opportunities associated with the clean economy.
 Developing a diverse and well-trained workforce and contractor pool in the clean energy field requires reaching these populations and addressing the barriers that have prevented their full participation in this field.

-Grant Committee and City staffing
+PCEF Committee and City of Portland staffing

-The Grant Committee developed a set of principles to guide the program.
+The PCEF Committee developed a set of principles to guide the program.
 These Guiding Principles describe the values by which the PCEF program is administered.
 The Guiding Principles complement the legislative code (PCC 7.07) and help ensure that decisions are being made in a way that aligns with the vision and values of the Committee and the community.